 - NOTE: A student must report an intended absence within 30 minutes of the assigned reporting time.
-A student who does not notify the Clinical Coordinator within the stated 30-minute time frame will be recorded as Absent Without Leave (AWOL).
-The Clinical Coordinator will counsel the student, using the appropriate form, upon his/her return to the Clinical Education Facility.
+Counseling forms will be completed, and the student will be counseled after a student does not notify the clinical coordinator and clinical facility/preceptor within the stated 30-minute time frame and will be recorded as Absent Without Leave (AWOL).
 The importance of reporting in and out will be emphasized at that time.
 Infractions will result in: - 1.
 5 percentage points for each infraction up to maximum of 25% of final clinical grade - 2.
 Written counseling - 3.
 Repeated infractions will result in recommendation for dismissal from the Program